-Hello Gaby.
-To begin, tell us, what is your position in the FAFG and what tasks do you perform?
+Hello Andrea!
+Tell us, what is your position within the FAFG and what tasks do you perform?

-How did your interest in forensic anthropology arise?
+How did your interest in Biochemistry and Genetics come about?

 What lessons have you learned from this time of pandemic?